Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ## Is it hard to find an apartment?

 **Yes, it's really hard**.
-It can take months and hundreds of applications.[^0] You might live in multiple short-term apartments before you find a permanent place to live.
+It can take months and hundreds of applications.[^0] People often live in multiple short-term apartments and even hostels before they find something permanent.

+It's harder if...

+- You are not in Berlin
+- You don't speak German
+- You don't have a job
+- Your income is too low
+- You are in your [probation period](/glossary/Probezeit) at work
+- You are self-employed
+- You have a dog
+- You are not European or you have a foreign name[^9]

 If you just [moved to Berlin](/guides/moving-to-berlin), it's harder to find an apartment.
-You are on your [probation](/glossary/Probezeit) period, you have no [credit history](/glossary/Schufa), and you might not have a [residence permit](/glossary/Aufenthaltstitel) yet.
+You are on your  period, you have no [credit history](/glossary/Schufa), and you might not have a [residence permit](/glossary/Aufenthaltstitel) yet.
 Landlords prefer more stable tenants.
 [Short-term furnished apartments](#short-term-and-furnished-apartments) might be your only option.

-It's easier to find an apartment if you are already in Berlin.
-You can visit apartments in person, and avoid [scams](/guides/housing-scams).
-If you look for a [flat share](/glossary/WG), you can meet potential roommates face to face.[^2]

 ## Before you start